Clubs and Competitions

 Mystery Club: Led by Miss Erskine (or another mystery member of staff), there’s not too much than we can tell you about this club for fear of giving the game away!
 All we can say is that you’ll have to sign up and come along if you’d like to find out more!

-Netball Club: Led by Miss Thompson (a very talented netball player herself!) on a Thursday evening, our netball clubs is an opportunity for boys and girls to learn new skills and practise these in small sided games, and we can’t wait until they have the opportunity to represent Milton Primary in competition against other schools in our local area!
+Netball Club: Led by Miss Thompson (a very talented netball player herself!) on a Thursday evening, our netball clubs is an opportunity for boys and girls to learn and practise these competencies in small sided games, and we can’t wait until they have the opportunity to represent Milton Primary in competition against other schools in our local area!

 Guitar Club: Led by Mr Ryles, our guitar club meet on a Thursday evening and can be heard in all corners of our academy as they learn new songs both individually and as a small band!
-As with many of our other clubs, we can’t wait for our budding guitarists to showcase their skills in a whole academy assembly.
+As with many of our other clubs, we can’t wait for our budding guitarists to showcase their talent in a whole academy assembly.

 Running Club: Led by Mr Jones and Mrs Bew on a Friday morning, our running is up bright and early and at school for 8am!
 They take part in lots of running games and activities before sharing breakfast together before the academy day begins in full!

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
 Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the clubs and competitions that we provide.